-The rohrpost protocol sits on top of channels. rohrpost expects the messages to be valid JSON with
+The rohrpost protocol sits on top of channels inside the text component of a channels message. rohrpost expects this text component to be valid JSON with

 - An id field that rohrpost sends back in the response. - A type field that contains a string defining the message type (and hence, which handler will process the message). - An optional data field containing whatever data rohrpost should pass to the handler.
 Please note that rohrpost will pass all request data to the handler, and the naming of the data field is convention, not a rule.